 - What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than January 1, 2024.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and must be applied retrospectively.
+The amendments are not expected to have a material impact on the Group.